If you live in the region and are a member of Butterfly Conservation you automatically become a member of the Kent and SE London Branch.

 An increasing number of new moth species are arriving and settling in the UK as a result of the global reach of the horticultural trade and the changing climate, moth experts today revealed.

-Join the Kent Branch on a walk to see summer butterflies
+Join the Kent Branch on a field trip to see the Brown Hairstreak butterfly in West Sussex.

 Volunteer with us